 Another incident brought to mind the political nature of some Alaska residents.
 During the bald eagle inventory in June a supercub was spotted on the beach near a dead walrus.
 One individual was sighted chopping the tusks from the walrus.
 The aircraft number was noted for future investigation.
-About two hours later, while at a refueling stop with the refuge aircraft, the supercub seen on the beach also came in Assistant Refuge Manager/Pilot Payne questioned the to refuel. supercub pilot and looked at the walrus tusk taken from the dead The pilot was informed of the walrus parts registration walrus. process and given a business card by Payne.
-A few weeks later the employer of the pilot contacted the Regional Director and complained of "gestapo" tactics employed by Payne in the questioning of the pilot and of the refuge aircraft "flying within 10 feet of his employee when he was on the beach."
-Fortunately, Payne had a witness, which independently verified the safe manner in refuge aircraft pilotage and was present during the interviewing of the pilot of the supercub.
-Oh well, all in a days work as a law enforcement officer in Alaska!
+About two hours later, while at a refueling stop with the refuge aircraft, the supercub seen on the beach also came in to refuel.
+Assistant Refuge Manager/Pilot Payne questioned supercub pilot and looked at the walrus tusk taken from the dead The pilot was informed of the walrus parts registration process and given a business card by Payne.
+A few weeks later the employer of the pilot contacted the Regional Director and complained of "gestapo" tactics employed by Payne in the questioning of the pilot and of the refuge aircraft "flying within 10 feet of his employee when he Fortunately, Payne had a witness, beach." was on the independently verified the safe manner in refuge aircraft pilotage and was present during the interviewing of the pilot of the supercub. well, all in a days work as a law enforcement officer in Alaska!